PaasmerIoT/SBC-Python-SDK-V2_0_2_1/Readme.md

 ## ZigBee Configuration (Optional)

 To establish, the ZigBee protocol the 2 ZigBee modules are to configured as a Coordinator and a Router.
-The ZigBee at the RaspberryPi side is to be configured as a Coordinator and the one at the Arduino side as a Router.
+The ZigBee at the Single Board Computer side is to be configured as a Coordinator and the one at the Arduino side as a Router.
 Use XCTU software to Configure the ZigBee's as explained in the `ZigBEE_config.pdf` file.

 The installation part is to be done in two parts, like